 As I mention in 5 Steps to Learning a New Calligraphy Script, each calligraphy hand is based on a shape or a set of strokes.
 Since one key to calligraphy is consistency, we want a similar volume of space between each word.
 The space between each word is usually equal to the size of the letter o of that script.

-I measure this by writing a “pretend o“, or “ghosting” an o between each word.
-This is when you write the shape in place without touching the pen to the page.
+I measure this by writing a “pretend o“, or “ghosting”, an o between each word without touching the pen to the page.
 This will help you to gauge where to start your next word.
 With rhythmic practice, the spacing will come more naturally.
-Still, I go back to ghosting the o as spacing just to check in with myself.
-This is to make sure I’m still doing what I think I’m doing.
+Still, I go back to ghosting the o as spacing just to check the integrity of my script and ensure I’m still doing what I think I’m doing.

 When writing words in a sentence, keep your letter and word spacing in mind.
 Remember, we want it to look like the letters are respectfully in line together.